MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

     - Administer approval processes

-  - Power Automate per user or per user with Attended RPA for:
+  - Power Automate Process license for:

     - Approve requests but DO NOT need to check progress between each approval step using the template